What is weakness and its examples?

 • Some Christians are fond of giving people orders.
 This weakness of being bossy makes them irritate others.
 (Matthew 20:25-27; 1 Peter 5:2-3)

-• Sometimes, during arguments or disagreements, some Christians react hastily even before they think of the implication of their reaction.
+• Sometimes, during arguments or disagreements, some Christians react hastily even before they think of the implications of their reaction.
 That is an exhibition of the weakness of impatience.

 • Laziness in one’s Christian life goes to the extent of affecting his service to God and his attitude to work.